We don't live in the midwest either!!!

 We have designed Science Through Nature to work in any area.
 While the living story takes place in the Midwestern United States, the corresponding adventures and activities are not dependent on any particular region.

-The curriculum is best suited for children in 2nd - 5th grade, but can be used for younger and older children as well.
+Be A Naturalist is best suited for children in (2nd - 5th), but can be used for younger and older children as well.
 Our sample (available on the homepage) includes a scope of covered topics that should give you a good idea if it is suitable for your children.

 A Year Of Discovery is geared towards elementary grades (1st - 6th), but is flexible enough to be used by older and younger siblings as well.

 At this time, we offer a digital, interactive pdf.

 One copy is suitable for a family.
 The adventure sheet activities can be printed for each child in the family.

 We support small businesses!
 The Homeschool Printing Company, operated by Melissa Eklof (a homeschool graduate) and her family, offers quality printing services.
 They can be found at https://thehomeschoolprintingcompany.com/.

 Due to the digital nature of the product, we do not offer refunds.

 The purchased download link may be in your junk/spam folder.
 Contact us at email@example.com and we will send you the link again.

 Please be patient with us.
 We are two busy homeschool moms who want to share our love of science and nature.
 It may take us a little time to respond to questions that come up but we will respond.